Your car should be in park with the emergency break set

 - Your old shock should be held in place by two bolts.
-You’ll want to remove the horizontal, bottom one first using a ratchet on the nut and a backup wrench on the bolt head to keep it from spinning.
+You’ll want to remove the horizontal one on the bottom first, using a ratchet on the nut and a backup wrench on the bolt-head to keep it from spinning.

-- You may need a long flat head screwdriver or pry bar to aid in freeing the shock from its perch.
+- You may need a long flathead screwdriver or prybar to finagle the shock from its perch.

-- Always install new shocks along with new rubber bushings which should come pre-installed.
-Apply a thin coating to either side of the shock eyelets to ease fitting the new shock back in their mounts.
+- Always install new shocks and new rubber bushings, which should come pre-installed.
+Apply a thin coating to either side of the shock eyelets to make it easy to fit the new shock back in.

 - Place the new shock in the vehicle by aligning both ends of the shock.
 For shocks with two bolts, it’s easier to install the top bolt first.
 Don’t tighten the bolts and nuts until both are in place.
-A rubber mallet or plastic dead blow hammer can be handy, tap gently on either end to work the new shock into position.
+A rubber mallet or plastic dead-blow hammer come in handy.
+Tap gently on either end to work the new shock into position.

-- Once you think you have the shock positioned properly in place, it can be handy to use an alignment dowel or drift pin through your mounting holes and through the shock eyelets to make sure the shock is aligned properly so your mounting hardware can be easily installed and you won’t damage any threads.
+- Once you think you have the shock positioned, use an alignment dowel or drift pin through the mounting holes and through the shock eyelets.
+This ensures that the shock is aligned properly, so your mounting hardware installs easily.
+That way, you won’t damage any threads.

-- Tighten all bolts and nuts to the appropriate torque specification (can be found online or in your vehicle’s service manual).
+- Tighten all bolts and nuts to the appropriate torque specification (can be found online or in your service manual).
 Cut the retaining wire or plastic tie.
-Reinstall the wheel and tighten the lug nuts.
+Re-install the wheel and tighten the lug nuts.

 - Repeat these procedures for the other tires.